hliejun/edusys/README.md

 ## API Documentation

-This set of API endpoints is documented in a `Postman` collection at `/ufinity_edusys.postman_collection.json`.
-You can use it with Postman, or alternatively, use the Swagger UI documentation to browse API definitions and examples.
+This set of API endpoints is documented in a `Postman` collection at `/edusys.postman_collection.json`.
+You can use it with Postman, view it [on a web browser](https://documenter.getpostman.com/view/4627841/S1LvUo9A), or alternatively, use the Swagger UI documentation to browse API definitions and examples.

-You can access the documentation here: (github page link)
+You can access the documentation here: [Swagger API Documentation](https://hliejun.github.io/edusys/index.html)

 ## Development